 - Other Ingredients.
-Black eyed peas are great with andouille sausage, as well as any cooked greens, like collards or mustard greens.
+Black eyed peas are great with andouille sausage or smoked turkey, as well as any cooked greens, like collard greens or mustard greens.
 I love to mix those in.

 - Canned Black Eyed Peas.
 Canned black eyed peas can be used for this recipe.
 If using canned, reduce